-What is Integrated Business Planning?
+What is Integrated Business Planning (IBP)?
 And what are the similarities, but also differences when compared to S&OP?
-In this article Inchainge discusses everything you need to know about IBP.Topics in this article
+In this article, Inchainge discusses everything you need to know about IBP.Topics in this article

 Integrated Business Planning and Sales and Operations Planning have several similarities between them.
 These are as follows:

 However, Integrated Business Planning includes content on top of Sales and Operations Planning:

 Companies have an annual budget cycle, based on their strategic plans and targets.
 The annual budget projects planned revenues and costs for the year.

 In traditional S&OP companies go through a monthly process during which they project for the next 6 to 24 months where demand will go, and what resources need to be available to meet that demand.
 When gaps are discovered between expected demand and available resources looking this far ahead into the future, this often provides ample time to balance supply and demand, so that by the time real customer orders are submitted, demand can be met.

 Suppose that during this monthly S&OP cycle, one would also look 6 to 24 months into the future where expected revenues and costs will go.
 And how these financial figures would look compared to the annually budgeted revenues and cost.
 Most likely gaps will occur here as well between the annually budgeted numbers and the monthly updated numbers.
 Actions could then be taken to address these gaps.
 Integrating a financial view.
 When this happens, we actually practice IBP.
 In IBP the relationship with the financial performance management cycle is very important.
 Budget and financial forecasting must be aligned and integrated with the steps from the original S&OP cycle.